ARM-software/arm-systemready/docs/log_parser_guide.md

 file.
 The selected file is used by waiver handling, raw metadata enrichment, and merged compliance generation.

-The normal parser uses the installed category file selected by its auto-detected mode.
+The normal parser uses the bundled category file selected by its auto-detected mode.
 That file is also applied to individual suite JSON files before they are merged.